greenplum-db/gpdb-archive/CONTRIBUTING.md

 ## Licensing of Greenplum contributions

-If the contribution you're submitting is original work, you can assume that Pivotal will release it as part of an overall Greenplum release available to the downstream consumers under the Apache License, Version 2.0.
-However, in addition to that, Pivotal may also decide to release it under a different license (such as PostgreSQL License to the upstream consumers that require it.
-A typical example here would be Pivotal upstreaming your contribution back to PostgreSQL community (which can be done either verbatim or your contribution being upstreamed as part of the larger changeset).
+If the contribution you're submitting is original work, you can assume that VMware will release it as part of an overall Greenplum release available to the downstream consumers under the Apache License, Version 2.0.
+However, in addition to that, VMware may also decide to release it under a different license (such as PostgreSQL License to the upstream consumers that require it.
+A typical example here would be VMware upstreaming your contribution back to PostgreSQL community (which can be done either verbatim or your contribution being upstreamed as part of the larger changeset).

 If the contribution you're submitting is NOT original work you have to indicate the name of the license and also make sure that it is similar in terms to the Apache License 2.0.
 Apache Software Foundation maintains a list of these licenses under Category A. In addition to that, you may be required to make proper attribution in the NOTICE file file similar to these examples.